Exercise/HTMLPurifierBundle/README.md

               );
           }

-  4. Configure the `facebook` service in your config:
+  4. Configure the `htmlpurifier` service in your config:

           # application/config/config.yml
           htmlpurifier.config: